 6 Hurricane Charley, Disney World, 2004

-Hurricane Charley was the first of four separate hurricanes to strike Florida in 2004.
-It was the strongest hurricane to hit the United states since Hurricane Andrew in 1992.
-Florida was heavily impacted by the hurricane with nine direct fatalities, 20 indirect fatalities, and several injuries.
+Charley was the first of four hurricanes to strike Florida that year and became the strongest storm to hit the United States since Hurricane Andrew in 1992.
+The hurricane resulted in nine direct fatalities, 20 indirect deaths, and numerous injuries across the state.

 5 Earthquake, Tokyo Disney, 2011